DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Vikram, Ozgun and Fu) whereas in other cultures it can become a place to seek one-night stands or webcam sex or to seek company to pass time.
-These different examples show the fluid nature of the experience of online “courtship” or “dating” within the globalizing world, as the local and global definitions amalgamate in virtual environments.
+These different examples show the fluid nature of the experience of online 'courtship' or 'dating' within the globalizing world, as the local and global definitions amalgamate in virtual environments.

 Digital intimacy has become a normative mode of social interaction within other mediums online, such as SNS and mobile applications.
-Rosen et al. gives examples of studies that have found the increase in such online environments: an early study shows that 75% of online-formed relationships became “proper relationships” [^01_intro_25].
+Rosen et al. gives examples of studies that have found the increase in such online environments: an early study shows that 75% of online-formed relationships became 'proper relationships' [^01_intro_25].
 As online dating becomes a prominent part of social life, it is even more crucial for social studies to research and analyze this phenomenon.